 ARTICLE 8.
-WORK SCHEDULES, PAY PERIODS AND STAFFING
+WORKSCHEDULES, PAY PERIODS AND STAFFING

 - A. The County has the right of assignment of employees and determination of the employees' work schedules.
 Any long-term change to an employee's work schedule will be provided to the employee in writing at least one (1) week prior to the effective date of the change. - B. The workweek for bargaining unit employees will begin on Saturday at 12:01 AM and end seven consecutive 24-hour periods later. - C. The pay period for bargaining unit employees shall be two (2) consecutive workweeks. - D. All bargaining unit employees on 8, 10, or 12-hour shifts will be paid for their meal breaks if they are required to remain at the facility or on-call during this time.
-If a bargaining unit employee is recalled to service during a paid meal break, or cannot be relieved for a meal break due to work requirements, the bargaining unit employee will not receive additional compensation.
-With supervisory approval, the bargaining unit employee may be allowed to defer his/her meal period missed to a later time during the same work shift. - E. Each bargaining unit employee working a regular shift of twelve (12) hours or more will receive two (2) fifteen (15) minute breaks, those working eight (8) hour shifts will receive only one (1) fifteen (15) minute break if the work load and schedule permits.
-Breaks cannot be combined, combined with lunch or taken at the beginning or end of the shift. - F. Shift bidding shall be conducted semi-annually for bargaining unit employees at the adult detention facility.
-There shall be an open bid for bargaining unit positions of Licensed Practical Nurses and Registered Nurses and will include classifications being appropriately scheduled to each shift to ensure adequate experience on each shift.
-However, in the event the open bid system does not provide for an appropriate allotment of trained employees then the Director may incorporate a bid system that provides an appropriate allotment of employees per shift.
+If a bargaining unit employee is recalled to service during a paid meal break or cannot be relieved for a meal break due to work requirements, the bargaining unit employee will not receive additional compensation.
+With supervisory approval, the bargaining unit employee may be allowed to defer their meal period missed to a later time during the same work shift.